 “I highly recommend anybody who wants to gain experience out in the field to get out there with Indigo Expeditions!”

 In Love with Frogs!

 “I have learnt so much and have gained an amazing respect for snakes and fallen more in love with frogs!”

-Chloe Lewis – thank you so much for this incredible opportunity to visit such a diverse and beautiful place.
-I’m only two weeks into my 8 week stay at Las Guacamayas, but I have already learnt so much and developed invaluable field skills as I undertake my own...read more
+Chloe Lewis - thank you so much for this incredible opportunity to visit such a diverse and beautiful place.
+I’m only two weeks into my 8 week stay at Las Guacamayas, but I have already learnt so much and developed invaluable field skills as I undertake my own project...read more

-Judith Janisch – so far the past two weeks have been very adventurous, full of adrenaline, joy and I have learned a lot.
+Judith Janisch - so far the past two weeks have been very adventurous, full of adrenaline, joy and I have learned a lot.
 Thank you Indigo for giving me the great opportunity of coming to Las Guacamayas!
-Being able to see this wonderful place, letting me carry...read more
+Being able to see this wonderful place, letting me carry out a...read more

 We were stunned to find this beautiful black-tailed Indigo snake (Drymarchon melanurus) cruising through the gardens of Las Guacamayas during our recent expedition to Laguna del Tigre National Park.
 Seriously one of my favourite all time snakes!!
 NOTES FROM THE FIELD:...read more